sagemath/grant-europe/README.rst

 users from the top of my head, this includes e.g. Switzerland, Israel, Senegal, or South Africa.

-The current `Sketch of project description <project-description.tex>`_ grew up from previous attempts at the scale of Sage-Combinat in France; there remains traces which should of course be cleared!
-At this point, the themes and actions of the would-be proposal are widely
+At this point, the perimeter, themes, and actions of the would-be proposal are widely open: research & teaching in all branches of mathematics and related fields where Sage could be useful, user interface, database, collaborative research tools, ...
+The difficulty will be to define what we mean by ``e-Infrastructure for Virtual Research Environment'' in our context.

-open: research & teaching in all branches of mathematics and related fields where Sage could be useful, user interface, data, ...
-We should start from what the participants will propose, or better offer workforce for, and then see how to make it coherent.
+I believe we should start from the potential concrete actions that the participants will propose, or better offer workforce for, and then see how to make it coherent.
 See and edit the `Tentative target features and actions <actions.tex>`_ file.

 Join!